sVujke/nba-player-positions-machine-learning/README.md

 * [data](https://github.com/sVujke/nba-player-positions/tree/master/data) - For 9 positions classification

 In these folders following files can be found:
 * cleaned
-* train_data - For training the Classifier
+* train_data - For training the Classifier - contains 60% of the data
-* test_data - For testing the accuracy of the Classifier
+* test_data - For tuning the classifiers and testing their performance - contains 20% of the data
-* valid_data - For final testing in order to avoid overfit
+* valid_data - For final testing in order to avoid overfit - contains 20% of the data

 #Feature Selection

 Feature Selection was performed in the same way for all three classifications, by using following methods:
-* Domain knowledge
+* Domain knowledge - Features are removed using experience and common sense and knowledge about the game.
-* Univariate Feature Selection - [Select Percentile](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectPercentile.html#sklearn.feature_selection.SelectPercentile) - This helps determine the features with the highest score/relevance for predicting the specified label
+* Univariate Feature Selection - [Select Percentile](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectPercentile.html#sklearn.feature_selection.SelectPercentile) - This helps determine the features with the highest score/relevance for predicting the specified label.
-* Variance Threshold - Removes all features that don't meet a specified threshold
+* Variance Threshold - Removes all features that don't meet a specified threshold.

-# Classifying 3 positions
+## Classifying 3 positions - Data Set 1

 The code can be found in [Classification_3_positions.ipynb](https://github.com/sVujke/nba-player-positions/blob/master/Classification_3_positions.ipynb)

-##Feature selection
+###Feature selection

 Using the domain knowledge, it has been decided to remove the following features:  GP, GS, MIN, FG%, 3P%, FT%, PTS, YR, POS, 3PM, FTM, FGM.

+According to the Univariate Feature Selection these features were the most important:

 Using variance threshold 4 features vere removed.

-According to the Univariate Feature Selection these features were the most important:

 ![alt text](http://snag.gy/b9OI4.jpg)